jackohughes/synthesis_artefact/README.md

 # ESOP 2024 artefact for submission 1938

-The primary purpose of this artefact is to reproduce Table 1 from Section 5 of the paper (page 24),
+This artefact contains an image of Granule which runs the suite of benchmark tests used for the evaluation in Section 5 of the paper.

-by running the benchmarking tool `grenchmark` inside a container loaded from an image of Granule.
+The primary purpose of this artefact is to reproduce Table 1 from Section 5 (page 24), however, the tool can run several different benchmark configurations.

 The tool is configurable, allowing the user to specify several properties of the benchmarking, including: